MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 shall be assumed by MEF as a result of reliance upon such information.

 The information contained herein is intended to be used without modification by the recipient or user of this document.
 MEF is not responsible or liable for any modifications to this document made by any other party.

 The receipt or any use of this document or its contents does not in any way create, by implication or otherwise:

 - (a) any express or implied license or right to or under any patent, copyright, trademark or trade secret rights held or claimed by any MEF member which are or may be associated with the ideas, techniques, concepts or expressions contained herein; nor

-- (b) any warranty or representation that any MEF member will announce any product(s) and/or service(s) related thereto, or if such announcements are made, that such announced product(s) and/or service(s) embody any or all of the ideas, technologies, or concepts contained herein; nor
+- (b) any warranty or representation that any MEF member will announce any product(s) and/or service(s) related thereto, or if such announcements are made, that such active product(s) and/or service(s) embody any or all of the ideas, technologies, or concepts contained herein; nor

 - (c) any form of relationship between any MEF member and the recipient or user of this document.